narthur/fineprint/README.md

 # fineprint
-Beeminder universal fineprint for [Narthur](https://www.beeminder.com/narthur).
-[Revision history](https://github.com/narthur/fineprint/commits/master)
+Beeminder universal fineprint for [Narthur](https://www.beeminder.com/narthur)

 ## A derail is not legit if...